Travel Report: Cat Ba Island, Vietnam.

 There are around 17 rooms in the cave, including a creepy operating theatre where mannequin doctors stand in a frozen state of mid-surgery.
 There are also several offices and a large dining hall where dummy soldiers patiently await a meal that will never arrive.

-Despite the creepiness of it all, I couldn’t help but be impressed by what is an undeniably impressive feat of engineering.
+Despite the creepiness of it all, I couldn’t help but be fascinated by what is an undeniably impressive feat of engineering.
 After all, the place had a network of ventilation shafts, access to fresh mountain water and several escape routes in case of an invasion.

 Moreover, there’s a huge cavern set between a number of long corridors that served as both a swimming pool and cinema!
 I also strolled through half a dozen eerie hospital wards.
 Completely empty except for rows of rusty beds.
 It’s an absolutely fascinating place and well worth the 40.000 VND ($1.75) entrance fee.